Effective Technology Tools For Improving Financial Literacy

 Fact No.1: it’s not possible to make smart financial decisions without financial literacy.
 Fact No.2: 74% of Americans have financial regrets.
 What does this tell us?
 That most people would benefit greatly from being more financially literate.

-Whether you’re just starting to think about savings, already juggling loans, or looking into investments, knowing how money works can prevent mistakes that cost you later.
+Whether you’re just starting to think about savings, already juggling personal loans, or looking into investments, knowing how money works can prevent mistakes that cost you later.
 But where do you start?

 The good news is that today’s technology provides a ton of resources to help you improve your financial knowledge – without a ton of effort on your side.
 From budgeting apps to platforms that teach about loans and investments, you’ve got plenty of options to boost your financial literacy.